svrcekmichal/reasync/README.md

 ##Warning

-The package is under hard development.
-Don't use in production.
+The package is currently alfa version.
+Use with own risk.

 ##API

-### `resolveOnClient(history, routes, custom:Object):Resolver`
+### `resolveOnClient(history, routes, store:ReduxStore, custom?:Object):Resolver`

 Used for resolving on client. after execution of this function package hook itself to history and start listening for route changes.
 Resolver object returned has four methods.